 These surgeries are done to treat pathological fractures from tumors or osteoporosis.

-Vertebroplasty and balloon kyphoplasty are examples of vertebral augumentation surgeries.
+Vertebroplasty and balloon kyphoplasty are examples of vertebral augmentation surgeries.

-Radiofrequency-targeted vertebral augmentation (RF-TVA) is a type of kyphoplasty of recent origin which does not use balloon and based on filling the cavity with a controlled delivery of bone cement after creating a cavity.
+Radiofrequency-targeted vertebral augmentation (RF-TVA) is a type of kyphoplasty of recent origin that does not use a balloon and based on filling the cavity with controlled delivery of bone cement after creating a cavity.
 It theoretically penetrates the small cracks and avoids potential leakage of the bone cement outside of the fractured bone.